Skip to Content

 Les Schwab Amphitheater in Bend, Oregon

-Another epic thing to do in Bend, Oregon is catch a concert at the Les Schwab Amphitheater.
+Another epic thing to do in Bend, Oregon is catch a concert at the Hayden Homes Amphitheater.
 Catch a nice sunset with one of your favorite artists at this outdoor music venue.

 Or on those warmer nights, you might even be able to snag part of a concert from the Deschutes River.
 But do make sure it doesn’t get too dark before departing, so you can safely disembark from the river.

 Unfortunately, during our visit to Bend, we couldn’t find an artist that fit into our schedule.
-But check out their schedule to see if there is a concert you would enjoy while you are there!
+But check out their event line up to see if there is a concert you would enjoy while you are there!

 There are usually a variety of food trucks and local craft beer options to choose from.